virangdoshi/SecBot/README.md

 ### Installation
 1. Clone this repository
-2. Create a virtual environment: `python3 -m venv venv`
-3. Activate it: `source venv/bin/activate`
-4. Install dependencies: `pip install -r requirements.txt`
+2. Run automated setup: `./setup.sh`
+3. Set environment variables (see below)
-5. Run the bot: `./run.sh` or `python3 app.py`
+4. Run the bot: `./run.sh`

+The setup script will:
+- Create a virtual environment (`secbot_env/`)
+- Install all dependencies from the locked requirements
+- Verify Python version compatibility

 ### Configuration
 Edit `config.json` to customize: